marouanebatrone/sentiment-analysis-data-pipeline/README.md

 # News sentiment analysis data pipeline

-This is a real-time data pipeline that fetches news articles from NewsAPI and GNews API, analyzes sentiment, and provides searchable analytics through modern data tools.
+This is a real-time data pipeline that fetches news articles from NewsAPI and GNews API, analyzes sentiment, and provides searchable analytics.

 ## Architecture Overview